Trade Forex Trading

 L - Lowest Price

-These price points are represented using a formation which looks like a candlestick with wicks on both ends, the distance between opening price & closing price is represented by what is referred to as body of the candlestick - this part resembles the wax part of a candlestick.
-The high price is represented by a poking line protruding upwards - this line resembles the wick of a candlestick - the low price is represented by a poking line protruding downwards - this line resembles the wick candlestick facing down.
+These price points are represented using a formation which looks like a candle with wicks on both ends, the distance between opening price & closing price is represented by what is known as body of the candle - this part resembles the wax part of a candlestick.
+The high price is represented by a poking and protruding line protruding upwards - this line resembles the wick of a candle - the low price is represented by a poking and protruding line protruding downwards - this line resembles the wick candle facing down.

-How Do You Analyze Charts? - How Do I Read Charts?
+How Do I Interpret Charts? - How Do I Read Charts?

-The Japanese candles patterns techniques also have very many candle-sticks patterns which are used to trade the Markets.
+The Japanese candles patterns methods also have very many candles patterns that are used to trade the Markets.
 These patterns have different technical analysis & most common are:

 Reversal Patterns Candles Patterns Candle Patterns

-Inverted Hammer Candle Pattern and Shooting Star Candles Patterns
+Inverted Hammer Candlestick Pattern & Shooting Star Candles Patterns

-Piercing Line Candle Pattern and Dark Cloud Cover Candles Patterns
+Piercing Line Candle Pattern & Dark Cloud Cover Candles Patterns

-Morning Star Candles and Evening Star Candles Patterns
+Morning Star Candles & Evening Star Candles Patterns

 How Do I Read Candles Patterns?

-How Do I Interpret Charts? - How Do You Analyze Charts? - How Do I Read Charts? - How Do You Trade Charts?
+How Do You Interpret Charts? - How Do I Interpret Charts? - How Do I Read Charts? - How Do You Trade Charts?